 When's the best time to go dog sledding?

-In the far north, the season for dog sledding extends from mid-November to late April or even early May, while on Svalbard, our tours do not begin until April!
-So when's the best time for your mushing adventure?
+In the far north, the season for dog sledding extends from mid-November to late April or even early May, while on Svalbard, winter camping tours do not begin until April!
+Further south, January-March will be the main season for dog sledding.

-Should I choose a dogsled tour in December or March?
+What's the difference between a dogsled tour in December December or March?

 Photo: Lucy Fishburn